 A marketplace with a diverse universe of vendors and products can not set a standard marketing strategy applicable to all individual vendors.
 Fortunately, marketplace vendors may opt to put up ads to increase their visibility throughout the platform.

 The marketplace would seem to be the most logical choice in terms of operability and being able to sell right away.
-But vendors loose their independence from the platform.
+But vendors lose their independence from the platform.

-Since their clients register and sell with the platform and is deemed distant since buyer habits and demographics are not within a vendors reach.
+Since their clients register and sell with the platform and are deemed distant since buyer habits and demographics are not within a vendor’s reach.

 A vendor has their hands tied since it would be close to impossible for them to conduct market research and conduct promos and other marketing activities crucial and favorable to their customers.